 Homicide is a serious charge that can result in life imprisonment.
 The sentencing will depend on the circumstances surrounding your case and whether or not you’re found guilty for the alleged crime.
 When we’re consulting with you on your homicide charges, we’ll make sure to collect every single detail and determine an effective strategy for your case.

 Charged with Criminal Mischief?

 When someone damages another person’s property, they are committing criminal mischief.
 This could include spray-painting a person’s home, recklessly setting off fireworks near your neighbor’s yard, or setting off a smoke bomb, which would also create alarm.
 It can be charged as a misdemeanor or a felony in the state of Utah and carry consequences like jail time and fines.
-With experienced criminal defense lawyers in Salt Lake City like us, Kate Conyers and Jesse Nix, on your side, you have a much higher chance of succeeding with your case.
+With experienced lawyers in Salt Lake City like us, Kate Conyers and Jesse Nix, on your side, you have a much higher chance of succeeding with your case.

 Facing Robbery Charges in Salt Lake City

 Robbery is defined as taking or attempting to take someone’s belongings by force or by threat of force.
 Under Utah state law, robbery is a felony of the second degree and it’s punishable by up to 15 years in prison as well as up to $10,000 in fines.
 If you have been hit with robbery charges, we can guide you through your charges and let you know what we think is the right move for your future.